CHENFENG1020/scaffold_hopping_whales/README.md

 Click on the notebook file "virtual_screening_pipeline.jpynb".
 There, you will find additional information on the required calculation steps.

 ## Use the provided Python script
-Move to the [code](/code) folder, where the Python file is contained.
+Move to the [code](/code) folder, where the Python scripts are contained.
 Please review the Jupyter notebook to understand the workflow and the output.
 Then run the script with Python:<div>
 ``
 python run.py library_file.sdf molecule_file.txt settings_file.txt
 ``

-Pass file paths as arguments.Example data is in the data folder.
+Pass file paths as arguments.
+Example data is in the data folder.
 Then just wait for the program to finish running.
 The program will generate results in the output folder.

-if your systems has display, you can also run the script as follow:<div>
+If your systems has display, you can also run the script as follow:<div>
 ``
 python run_with_display.py
 ``

-Select files from the pop-up prompts:
+Select files from the pop-up prompts:<div>
-  1.Library file (.sdf)
+  1.Library file (.sdf)<div>
-  2.Molecule file (.sdf or .txt)
+  2.Molecule file (.sdf or .txt)<div>
-  3.Settings file (.txt, optional)
+  3.Settings file (.txt, optional)<div>
 Example files are located in the data folder.

 Notes: